winduum/winduum-docs/docs/docs/layout/defaults.md

 ##  Pointer

-Default `cursor: pointer` for buttons, checkboxes, radios and `.interactive` class which are not disabled.
+Default `cursor: pointer` for clickable elements, you can change this via `--cursor` CSS property.

 ## Svg
 Set the default size of an SVG as a small square if neither width nor height is specified.